collectionsasdata/part2whole/_posts/2019-08-07-cfp2webinar.markdown

 ---
 ---

-[Collections as Data: Part to Whole](https://collectionsasdata.github.io/part2whole/) will release the CFP for cohort 2 on **August 1**.
+The *Collections as Data: Part to Whole* [**cohort 2 CFP**](https://collectionsasdata.github.io/part2whole/cfp/) is now open!
 The CFP will close on October 31.
 During this round $300,000 will be awarded to six teams.
 With CLIR's support, we are offering two webinars to support potential cohort 2 applicants.

 On **August 5** we will offer an [**overview of the project and the CFP, followed by Q&A**](https://clirdlf.zoom.us/webinar/register/beb5b14bf554b4594ac87b605f06faf5).